rust-lang/lang-team/src/frequently-requested-changes.md

 developers, making Rust code less approachable and less universally understandable.
 We're unlikely to add support for this.

-Note that Rust's existing operator overloading is semantic (`impl Add`), not syntactic (`impl Plus`), which tends to encourage using overloaded operators for the same semantic purposes, rather than for building arbitrary domain-specific languages.
+Note that Rust's existing operator overloading uses semantic trait names (`impl Add`), rather than symbols or names of symbols (`Plus` or `+`), which tends to encourage using overloaded operators for the same semantic purposes, rather than for building arbitrary domain-specific languages.

 Rust developers seeking to build arbitrary domain-specific languages (DSLs) should consider the macro system.